19 Best Types of Investment Vehicles [Chosen by Experts]

 Minimum Investment: $1

-Best Platform: Ponce Bank
+Best Platform: CIT Bank

 One of the safest investment vehicles that can protect your capital and give you liquidity is a money market account.